MuhammadManan/Namaste-React/README.md

 - (Normal Js utility function)

   - useState() - use to give superpower to state variable
-  - useEffect() : is called after the component Render

     - whenever a State variable updates, react re-renders the component because React keep an eye on the State variable | track it.
+  - useEffect() : is called after the component Render (- dependency array change the behavior of useEffect)
+    - if no dependency array => useEffect is called on every rendering of the component
+    - if dependency array is empty = [] => useEffect is called only on initial render and just once time.
+    - if dependency array is having something Like [loginBtn] => useEffect is called, everytime the loginBtn is updated

 # API Approach for UI